 For a vegetarian version, use vegetarian baked beans and substitute Worcestershire sauce with a vegetarian alternative.

-You can use homemade baked beans if you prefer.
+You can use homemade beans (soaked, cooked with pork) if you prefer.
 Just adjust the cooking time accordingly.

 Stirring the beans every two minutes helps to distribute the heat evenly, making sure they are heated through properly and don't burn.